You may be surprised to hear this, but couples who argue love each other more than couples who never raise their voices at each other.

 Keep those three adjectives in your mind.
-You are not adversaries in a boxing ring, but two people who are fighting because you want to work things out so both of you come out of this with a sense of having been heard and respected.
+You are not adversaries in a boxing ring but two people who are fighting because you want to work things out, so both of you come out of this with a sense of having been heard and respected.

 It means they are invested in making their partnership the best one possible.
 This makes sense.
-If couples aren’t arguing, it may indicate they’ve “given up” on any chance of the relationship getting any better, and have decided to just settle for a state of non-communication.
+If couples aren’t arguing, it may indicate they’ve “given up” on any chance of the relationship getting any better and have decided to settle for a state of non-communication.

 Another interesting fact that researchers observed is that couples who argue are most likely to be passionate, sexually-driven people.